translatorswb/Tiles/docs/Content_Upload_Tutorial/Readme.md

 ## Folder structure

-The root folder contains two other folders and a PDF of Icon options which are utilized for the announcements.
+Upon entering the google drive directory you will see two folders and a PDF of Icon options which are utilized for the announcements.

 ![directory root](dirRoot.png)